afif-ishamsyah/globalcompany/README.md

 # globalcompany
 Web Semantic (2019) Project Assignment

-How to Use (after you clone this git) :
+How to use (after you clone this git) :

 I. Data
 1. Get data source from https://www.kaggle.com/peopledatalabssf/free-7-million-company-dataset.